ciotlosm/docs-lovelace/card-picture-glance.md

 ### Picture glance

 A very useful type of card that can display sensors, switches, lights and other entities grouped on top of a custom image.
 Use this card for easy visual recognition inside a large dashboard.
+You also can add `navigation_path` to take the user to a specific view and use these cards in an overview dashboard.

 What really sets this card apart is the ability to **control** entities directly from the card without the need to open the details of that entity.